NHMDenmark/Species-OCR/README.md

-# NHMASpeciesOCR
+# Species-OCR
 Python package for processing images of species at the Natural History Museum Aarhus.
 It is used to automatically retrieve taxonomical information about specimen from the label of the containing folder.

 The package is designed as a pipeline of 5 scripts that persist data in a local output file between runs.
-The last task uploads the persisted data to an instance of [NHMASpeciesWeb](https://github.com/Aksel147/NHMASpeciesWeb).
+The last task uploads the persisted data to an instance of [Species-Web](https://github.com/NHMDenmark/Species-Web).

 #### Images
 Images for processing must be in .tif format.
 The images used have a resolution of 8736 × 11648.
 An image of a folder is followed by images of all the specimen inside the folder, sorted with the file names (e.g. image_0001, image_0002...).
 Below is an example image of a folder and a specimen.